Michiel-DK/postgres_fastapi_recap/README.md

 ## Inspect the API

-You can then test the api on *http://localhost:8000/* and have a look at the code to see how everything is structured.
+You can then test the api on *http://localhost:8000/docs* and have a look at the different fastapi related .py files.

+Essentially:
+- **database.py** connects the api to the database
+- **models.py** structures the databse content in a Python class
+- **crud.py** defines an operation on the database - here extract all from database based on variable city
+- **schemas.py** allows you to create different response models based on the models
+- **api.py** defines the endpoints of the api